The Schengen Information System (SIS) does not track tourist entrance and exit stamps, despite popular belief. Let me break it down.

 The SIS does not record traveler’s entries and exits from the Schengen Zone.
 In fact, there is no centralized database tracking entries/exits for all the Schengen member states.
 Seems weird, right?
 The SIS is only focusing on illegal activities such as stated above.

 Yes!
-Border control guards that are good at their jobs!
+If you have a visa, you will probably enter through the Visa Information System (aka VIS), and border control guards that are good at their jobs will be on the lookout!
 While the SIS does not give off a large BEEP if you have overstayed, there are 11 of the most popular countries in Europe that might sound the alarm if you overstayed in their country.
-Those countries are Estonia, Finland, Greece, Hungary, Latvia, Lithuania, Malta, Poland, Portugal, Slovakia and Romania.
-They all have national databases which record traveler entries/exits…..
+Those countries are Estonia, Finland, Greece, Hungary, Latvia, Lithuania, Malta, Poland, Portugal, Slovakia, and Romania.
+They all have national databases which record traveler entries/exits…

 Once you enter Schengen, you only get 1 stamp, and can travel freely without seeing another border guard.
 While it is illegal to overstay any visa, there are ways to slide by if you have made the mistake.
 If you have entered say Greece (who records entries/exits) and then leave from Italy; Italian border guards will not get a flag in their system, because you did not register in Italy – you entered in Greece.
 See where I am going?

 You can still get caught, of course, by the border guard who is looking for your entrance stamp and wants to do the math.